EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 Atoms are snapshots in time, consisting of a single action or state change.
 A dog lies down.
 Someone smiles.
 A gun fires.
 Atoms are just about the lowest level you can break a scene down into.
 Any time something moves from one state to another, no matter how small the change, it can be considered as an atomic action.

-Here’s an example scene from my comic:
+Here’s an example scene from an superhero comic that I wrote for us to play with:

-`Carson shoots fire at the drug dealer’s car.
-James shoots frost at the car to put out the fire.
+`Carson shoots a blast of fire from his hands at a car.
+In response, James shoots frost from his hands at the car to put out the fire.
 As the fire dissipates the car takes off.
-One of the drug dealers in the car spots Faith in the road in front of them, pulls out a gun and shoots at Faith.`
+The driver of the car spots Faith standing in the road in front of him, blocking their way.
+The driver pulls out a gun, leans out the window, and shoots at Faith.`

 That scene broken into atoms might look like the following:

-- Carson shoots fire at the drug dealer’s car.
+- Carson shoots a blast of fire from his hands at a car.
-- James shoots frost at the car to put out the fire.
+- James shoots frost from his hands at the car to put out the fire.
 - The fire dissipates.
+- The driver hits the gas pedal.
 - The car takes off.
-- One of the drug dealers spots Faith in the road.
+- The driver spots Faith in the road.
-- The drug dealer reaches into the glove box.
+- The driver reaches into the glove box.
-- The drug dealer pulls out a gun.
+- The driver pulls out a gun from the glove box.
+- The driver leans out the window.
-- The drug dealer shoots at Faith.
+- The driver shoots the gun at Faith.

 Each of the above lines contains a single action.